 Finally, you need to prove that the mistake led to harm.
 For this, you need to prove that there was an injury to the baby.
 In order to satisfy this step, you need to have a lot of documentation.

-Panter Law has a team of accomplished birth injury attorneys on staff who are ready to help you with your case.
-If you think that you have a case, call us.
+Panter, Panter & Sampedro has a team of accomplished birth injury attorneys on staff who are ready to help you with your case.
+Our firm also has an on-staff critical care nurse to assist in evaluating injuries and arranging for the best birth injury medical care available.
+If you think that you have a case, you need to take action now.
 Keep in mind that Florida has a birth injury statute of limitations, which means that you have a limited amount of time where you can present your case.

 We understand what you have been through, and have already helped many people throughout the state of Florida deal with very difficult cases involving birth injury medical malpractice.

 Don’t hesitate to contact our office at 305-662-6178 for a .